neu-vi/ezflow/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Open Optical Flow could always use more documentation, whether as part of the
+EzFlow could always use more documentation, whether as part of the
-official Open Optical Flow docs, in docstrings, or even on the web in blog posts,
+official EzFlow docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/neu-vig/openoptflow/issues.
+The best way to send feedback is to file an issue at https://github.com/neu-vig/ezflow/issues.

 If you are proposing a feature: